-- 2 tbsp of grated horseradish
+- 2 tbsp horseradish (grated)

-- 1 squeeze of 1/4 lime or lemon
+- 1/2 lime or lemon

 - salt and pepper

-- Add an extra layer of olive oil (I use a spray, then it’s just a fine layer) on top of the Krautstrudel, some extra paprika, caraway seeds and salt
+- Add an extra layer of olive oil (I use a spray, then it’s just a fine layer) on top of the Krautstrudel, some extra paprika, caraway seeds and salt.

-- Cook at 200°C (400F) for 20 minutes on the lowest level of the oven, or until light brown
+- Cook at 200°C (400F°) for 20 minutes in the oven, at the lowest level, until light brown.